Raymond Westcott Briggs: Awards

 Briggs was given the Distinguished Service Medal for his services as being chief of the Remount Service of the AEF.

 Death and legacy

 Briggs was of a few men who served in both World Wars as well as having a record of two years as an enlisted soldier and forty-four years of commissioned service.
-Briggs died at the age of eighty-one on December 24, 1959.
+Briggs died at the age of eighty-one on December 24, 1959 and was interred with his wife Helen Cameron Briggs, in the San Francisco National Cemetery at the Presidio.